 This variation of a bodyweight row adds an element of power to the traditional upper back exercise.
 By working one arm at a time and spiraling the torso during the exercise, the single-arm row also works rotation helping to improve performance in sports that require twisting like baseball, golf and tennis.

-How to: Start facing the pivot point holding onto a single TRX handle with your right hand (tutorial for adjusting the straps here).
+How to: Start facing the pivot point holding onto a single TRX handle with your right hand.
 Stand with your feet slightly wider than hip-width apart.
 Keep your left arm extended as you rotate your torso to your left side eventually forming a “T” shape with your arms.
 Powerfully drive your right elbow back in a rowing motion as you rotate your torso to face the TRX.
 End the motion reaching forward with your left hand before moving fluidly into the next repetition.

 1B.
 TRX Sprinters Start